ramankarki/hashnode-blogs-backup/cktzu0jcq06fzwxs1di4z8c3m.md

-## What is SSH | Why it is useful | How to setup SSH keys for github and bitbucket
+## What is SSH | Why it is useful | How to setup SSH keys on GitHub and Bitbucket

 Usually, working on our project, we clone our repository using **HTTPS**.
 Something like this,
 ```